aimms/how-to/Articles/598/598-datalake-tools.rst

 |

 To create a Container SAS Token, please input the required information on Inputs table.
 Note that a File System is required, but you can always fetch the latest File Systems by the 'Refresh File System' button.
+Here you have the opportunity to create and delete File Systems.
+If you prefer to create directly on Azure, here, you can update the File System list.
 Once everything is set, click on the button below it.
 A new Container SAS Token will be generated and will appear on the bottom.

 Minimal Requirements
 --------------------